AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

 # 📜 Autonomous Systems for Discovery Certificate

 While advanced materials hold the potential to improve our lives and our world, conventional methods of discovery are slow and expensive.
 "Self-driving" (i.e., autonomous) laboratories have the power to radically fast-track materials discovery—from an average of 20 years and $100 million to as little as 1 year and $1 million.
 This paradigm shift requires highly qualified personnel and multidisciplinary expertise.
 While extensive degree-based training can provide deep expertise in a single field, formal education options which provide needed cross-disciplinary skills are unavailable.
 This certificate will address this gap with training that introduces self-driving labs, provides deeper dives into data science, robotics, and software development, and facilitates a capstone project.
-Each course will contain a series of hands-on guided tutorials and coding exercises for participants to adapt and apply what they've learned.
+Each course will contain a series of hands-on guided tutorials and coding exercises for participants to adapt and apply what they've learned. <!-- Alan's YouTube video, either here or as part of the Hello, World! course -->

 ## 🎯 Certificate Learning Outcomes